How to respond to a bad Google review:

 If you feel that your review should be removed, here is a great article from SearchEngineLand that provides great insight and actionable ideas on how to do just that, IF the review violates any of Google’s terms.

-For the rest of this post, I am only going to discuss how to handle bad Google reviews that are actual reviews from real people that had real experiences with your business.
-That experience was negative enough in their eyes to spur a poor review.
+For the rest of this post, I am only going to discuss negative Google reviews that are actual reviews from real people that had real experiences with your business.
+That experience was negative enough in their eyes to spur them to write a poor review.
 Keep this in mind – their perception is what matters here.
 It may NOT be what really happened, or at least may be stretched a few degrees or more!

 Steps to Take On How To Handle A Bad Google Review: